joelngyx/joelngyx/README.md

 ### I'm Joel.
 I'm interested in software development, and I enjoy working on applications that at least I would find useful.

+- I've interned as a software developer at Thales Solutions Asia and Tusitala Books.
+- I'm currently building my portfolio site as I try to brush up my CSS skills.

 <!--
 **joelngyx/joelngyx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.